KRFOSS/kali-docs/virtualization/install-utm-guest-vm/index.md

 ![](utm-setup-3.png)

-From here, we will select "Linux" which will again bring us to the next page:
+From here, we will select "Other" which will again bring us to the next page:

 ![](utm-setup-4.png)